-Step 4.
+- Step 4.
 Select appropriate crops.
 Crop selection is an important factor to consider for frost-prone paddocks.
-For example, hay harvests biomass; therefore reproductive frost damage does not reduce yield and in some cases can improve quality.
+Hay harvests biomass; therefore, reproductive frost damage does not reduce yield and in some cases can improve quality.
 Pasture rotations are a lower risk enterprise and oats are the most frost-tolerant crop during the reproductive stage.
 Barley is more tolerant than wheat at flowering; however, barley may have less frost tolerance during grainfill.
 Canola is an expensive crop to risk on frost-prone paddocks because of high input costs.
-Yield Prophet® is a useful tool to match the flowering time of varieties to your farm's prevailing conditions.
+Flower Power (from Department of Agriculture and Food WA) and Yield Prophet are useful tools to match the flowering time of varieties to your farm's prevailing conditions. - Step 5.

-Step 5.
 Manipulate flowering time of the cropping program and specific crops.
 When sowing in frost-risk areas, ensure that the flowering window of the cropping program is spread widely.
-Consider the following:

-- Use more than one variety, and varieties with different phenology drivers, and manipulate sowing date so crops flower over a wide window throughout the season.
-Flowering later than the frost window will invariably result in lower yields due to heat and moisture stress. - Stage sowing dates over three to six weeks.
+Consider the following: - i.
+Use more than one variety, and varieties with different phenology drivers, and manipulate sowing date so that crops flower over a wide window throughout the season.
+Flowering later than the frost window will invariably result in low yields due to heat and moisture stress. - ii.
+Stage sowing dates over 3-6 weeks.
 If sowing just one variety, this would provide a wide flowering window.
-If the whole program is set to flower over a two-week period, it is exposed to a greater risk of frost damage but the yield potential is maximised in the absence of frost.
+If the whole program is set to flower over a 2-week period, it is exposed to risk of greater frost damage but the yield potential is maximised in the absence of frost.
 Even with this strategy in place it is possible to have a number of frost events that cause damage.
-Flowering over a wide window will probably mean some crop will be frosted but the aim is to reduce extensive loss. - To minimise frost risk, a mix is needed of sowing dates, crop types and maturity types to incorporate different frost-avoidance strategies in the cropping system.
-In years of severe frost, regardless of the strategy adopted, it may be difficult to prevent damage. - Trials have shown blending a short-season variety with a long-season variety is an effective strategy.
-However, the same risk-spreading effect can be achieved by sowing one paddock with one variety and another paddock with the other. - Sowing at the start of a variety's preferred window will achieve higher yields than sowing late, for the same cost.
-Sowing time therefore remains a major driver of yield in all crops, with the primary objective of achieving flowering after the risk of frost has passed but before the onset of heat stress.
-Any advantage of sowing late to avoid frost risk is often outweighed by the gains from sowing on time to reduce heat and moisture stress in spring.
+Flowering over a wide window will probably mean that some crop will be frosted but the aim is to reduce extensive loss. - iii.
+To minimise frost risk, a mix is needed of sowing dates, crop types and maturity types to incorporate different frost-avoidance strategies into the cropping system.
+In years of severe frost, regardless of the strategy adopted, it may be difficult to prevent damage. - iv.
+Trials have shown that blending a short-season variety with a long-season variety is an effective strategy.
+However, the same risk-spreading effect can be achieved by sowing one paddock with one variety and another paddock with the other.